matthewsearle01/react-calendar-component/README.md

 - User cannot select a date in the past, if they try to it will default to the next deliverable date from today.

-If I had more time I would have liked to try and match the given design styling more closely, and also animate the opening and closing of the modal.
+If I had more time to work on the task I would have liked to try and match the given design styling more closely, and also add an animatation to the opening and closing of the modal.
 I would also have liked to make everything fully responsive, however I chose to focus on the app's functionality as a priority within the time allocated.

 Local Deployment: